 Install and configure Directory synchronization servers on-premises and activate Directory synchronization to provision user accounts if your Exchange to Office 365 migration project plan is hybrid in its nature

 Install and configure Exchange hybrid servers on-premises to enable communication between your existing Exchange servers and Exchange Online.

 - Activate your Sharepoint online rollout plan

 Ensure your deployment project plans ahead for the deployment of any custom SharePoint solutions.
 Your O365 Sharepoint implementation plan should also cover the migration of existing SharePoint content.

 Configure domain federation and public IM connectivity settings to boost your network for conferencing.

-Phase 3: Take the final steps: Going all in on Office 365
+Phase 3: Take the final steps in your O365 migration checklist